glycerine/greenpack/README.md

 * a) interfaces are supported, and automatically detected

 (Since the parser didn't used to distinguish interfaces from structs, manual annotation of interface types was required, using the `msgp:",iface"` tag.
-This has now been fixed.)
+This has now been fixed.
+However the manual tagging of interfaces is still available for cases when you are using an inteface from another package whose source we haven't parsed.)

 Required if using interfaces: your container must implement the `ConcreteFactory` interface; the method `NewValueAsInterface`.
 See the example/test https://github.com/glycerine/greenpack/blob/master/_generated/def.go#L341 and https://github.com/glycerine/greenpack/blob/master/_generated/def.go#L345 .